DjCrush/Linked-List-For-ZX_Spectrum/README.md

-My little experiment in creating a one-joint list for the ZX Spectrum in assembler.
+My little experiment in creating a Linked List for the ZX Spectrum in assembler.